-So in this, we begin with the Golden Chain (emphasized in orange) found in this passage:
+So in this, we begin with what some theologians call “the golden chain of salvation” found in this passage:

 Romans 8:27-30 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.
 And we know that for those who love God all things work together for good, for those who are called according to his purpose.
 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.

-In verse 30, Paul did not simply throw the words “predestined”, “called”, “justified” and “glorified” at us as though their order matter not.
-Paul was very careful in ordering them in the way that he did to give us the idea of what all occurred on the part of God in order to bring you and me all the way home back to him.
+In verse 30, Paul did not simply throw the words “predestined”, “called”, “justified” and “glorified” at us as though their order did not matter.
+Paul was very careful in ordering those words in the way that to show what were the steps that God took in order to bring you and me all the way home back to him.

 Passages to read for our next lesson: